CMSgov/hospital-price-transparency/documentation/UPDATE_GUIDE.md

 ### **New optional attribute in Standard Charge Information object**

-A Standard Charge Information object may now contain a "modifier_code" attribute.
+A Standard Charge object may now contain a "modifier_code" attribute.
 This attribute is defined as an array of strings, each of which should be a modifier code present in a Modifier Information object.
-See the updated definition for the Standard Charge Information object in the [JSON Data Dictionary](./JSON/README.md#standard-charge-information-object).
+See the updated definition for the Standard Charge object in the [JSON Data Dictionary](./JSON/README.md##standard-charge-object).

 ### **Drug unit of measurement data type change**